Lrv-dev/lrv-dev/README.md

-# Hello, my name and lucas am just another teenager exploring this world of programming
+# Hello, my name is lucas am just another teenager exploring this world of programming

 Find me around the web 🌎:
 - Learning in public on <a href="https://www.twitch.tv/lrv_dev">Twitch</a>